Understanding Insurance Coverage for Naturopathic Care in Ontario

-By Fitra Health Editorial Team
+Written by Fitra Health Editorial Team

-Which insurers commonly support direct billing for naturopathic care
+Which insurers commonly cover naturopathic care

 - Blue Cross: participation varies by province and employer plan; check with your insurer to confirm